Jean Richepin: Richepin and composers

 Richepin adapted a libretto from his 1883 novel Miarka la fille à l'ours for Alexandre Georges' opera Miarka (Paris, 1905), and Le mage (1891) for the music of Jules Massenet (Paris, 1891).
 Le Flibustier was made into an opera by César Cui (1888).
 Richepin adapted from his play Le Chemineau a libretto for Le Chemineau (opéra), a lyric drama composed by Xavier Leroux, and premiered in Paris in 1907.
 Also for Leroux, he wrote the libretto for Le Carillonneur, based on the novel by Georges Rodenbach (Opéra-Comique, 20 March 1913.
 Still for the same composer, he composed the libretto for La plus forte in collaboration with Paul de Choudens.
 The ballet L'Impératrice by Paul Vidal is based on a text by Richepin (Paris, 1901) who also wrote the lyrics for his friend Emmanuel Chabrier's concert "scène lyrique" La Sulamite and helped with the libretto of Le roi malgré lui.
 His novel La Glu was the basis for two other operas, one by Gabriel Dupont (1910) and one by Camille Erlanger.
 Another work he collaborated on is "Soléa", a lyric drama in four acts and five tableaux, with poetry and music by Isidore de Lara, versified into French by Jean Richepin (Cologne, 19 December 1907).
-Composer Dagmar de Corval Rybner used Richepin’s text for her song "Te Souvient-il", as did composer Jeanne Rivet for her song “Le Bateau Rose.”
+Composer Dagmar de Corval Rybner used Richepin's text for her song "Te Souvient-il", as did composer Jeanne Rivet for her song "Le Bateau Rose."
 Mam'selle Napoléon is a musical comedy by Joseph W. Herbert based on a play by Jean Richepin, with music by Gustav Luders, which opened at the Knickerbocker Theater in New York, 8 December 1903, starring Ann Held.

 There are over 100 poems by Jean Richepin which have inspired a large number of musicians.
-Forty poems from "Les Caresses" attracted the attention of composers such as César Cui, Gabriel Dupont, Louis Vierne, Auguste Chapuis, Alfred Bruneau, Camille Erlanger, Nikolay Sokolov, Paul Hillemacher and his brother, Georges Hüe, André Messager, Florent Schmitt, Paul Puget, Ernest Garnier (compositeur), Edmond Missa ('Du mouron pour les p'tits oiseaux') and Ernest Moret.
+Forty poems from "Les Caresses" attracted the attention of composers such as César Cui, Gabriel Dupont, Louis Vierne, Auguste Chapuis, Alfred Bruneau, Camille Erlanger, Nikolay Sokolov, Paul Hillemacher and his brother, Georges Hüe, André Messager, Florent Schmitt, Paul Puget, Ernest Garnier, Edmond Missa ('Du mouron pour les p'tits oiseaux') and Ernest Moret.
 'Le bateau rose' was his most popular poem with composers, set to music more than ten times, including by Paul Lacôme : the song was titled 'Je m'embarquerai, si tu le veux' (Lacôme also set "Vieilles amourettes" as "Aux prés de l'enfance on cueille") There are several translations of ' Où vivre ?
 Dans quelle ombre ?' that have been set to music : one in Italian for Casella, and two translations in Russian, one for Cui and the other one (Где жить?) for Mikhail Ippolitov-Ivanov, for his opus 22.